HyrumCrook/o365/ReadME.md

 On developer.byu.edu under Support Service Engineering/O365/ the script itself and git commands and more information regarding this script can be found.

+Note the "recover" versions goes through and gets all the users that are licensed from MSOL and then compares that list with the list of all active students/employees that is supplied by Mark Werner.
+The script needs to be run manually and will output a file.
+Make sure that this file has only people you want to add or delete.
+This is meant to catch anything that is missed by the delta scripts and should be run about once every semester.

 User Name and Password